 • accompany pain during urination

-A person should see a doctor if they experience unhealthy discharge because it can signal an infection.
+A person should contact a healthcare professional if they experience unhealthy discharge because it can signal an infection.

 Early in a pregnancy, a person might experience a slight increase in vaginal discharge.
 Pregnancy causes higher levels of estrogen, leading the body to produce more discharge and increase the blood flow to the uterus and vagina.